Art Hanging Handyman in Mesa, AZ: Getting Your Walls Right

 How much does professional art hanging typically cost?

-A single piece usually runs $50 to $100, depending on weight and wall type.
-Gallery walls typically run $150 to $400 depending on complexity and piece count.
-We give an exact estimate after assessing your specific walls and project.
-Contact us with photos and we'll give you a ballpark.
+Single pieces usually run $50 to $100 depending on weight and wall type.
+Gallery walls typically run $150 to $400 based on complexity and how many pieces.
+We give exact pricing after we see your specific walls and project.
+Book Online with photos for a ballpark estimate.

 Can you hang things on plaster without major damage?

-Yes, absolutely.
-Plaster is actually pretty solid once you find the right anchor strategy.
+Yes.
+Plaster is actually quite solid once you use the right anchors.
 We use expansion anchors that grip the plaster itself, not just the surface.
-Damage is minimal and easily patched if you ever need to relocate.
+If you ever relocate, damage is minimal and patches easily.

 What if the drywall is damaged or the stud location doesn't work for my design?

 Sometimes the wall won't cooperate with your vision.
-In those cases we might reinforce the area with blocking, suggest repositioning slightly, or use a different bracket system that works with what's actually there.
-Real solutions, not shortcuts.
+We might reinforce the area with blocking, suggest a slight repositioning, or switch to a bracket system that works with what's actually there.
+Real solutions, not workarounds.

 Get Your Art Hanging Done Right